Syntax-Programmer/Procedural-Generation/README.md

 ---

+### The directory structure of "utils" and "core" doesn't mean anything.
+It made sense in the starting but now it is just there.

 For any issues or suggestions, feel free to open an issue in the repository or contact the developer directly.